voelzmo/codex/part1/aws.md

 Usable range            - 10.4.0.129 - 10.4.0.190
 ```

-So that's 64 available hosts, strting at 10.4.0.128 and continuing
+So that's 64 available hosts, starting at 10.4.0.128 and continuing
 to 10.4.0.191.
 Let's reserve the first 16 IPs for static
 allocation, and let the compilation VMs / dynamically-allocated
 VMs use the rest: